Leaving a Toxic Job: What to Look For and How to Take Control

 I know — a lot of people shudder at the words “personal brand.”
 It sounds overly promotional or self-important.

-But the truth is that establishing who you are with an online presence will help you in any career path: whether you strike out on your own or continue to apply for traditional jobs.
+But the truth is that establishing who you are with a social media presence will help you in any career path: whether you strike out on your own or continue to apply for traditional jobs.

 The Rep Your Brand podcast by Nick Bennett has a great episode on personal branding.
 In it, guest and social media powerhouse Amanda Natividad says: